-Intramural activities are defined as school-sponsored physical/recreation activities, which are not competitions against other outside teams/groups.
+Intramural activities are defined as school-sponsored physical/recreation activities that occur outside the student's instructional time and are not competitions against other outside teams/groups.

 They may include Sports Games and Sport Imitations, Low Organization Activities, and some Special Events and Clubs.

 Examples of Intramural Activities by Category:

 Sports Games and Sport Imitations – Four corner volleyball, Scooter Soccer, Ultimate disc, Touch Football, ‘3 on 3’ basketball